joshbegley/nyt-latest/README.md

 `Christopher Youngs’s puzzle is a good place for a newbie to start solving.`\
 https://nytimes.com/2022/06/19/crosswords/daily-puzzle-2022-06-20.html?searchResultPosition=9

-**New Yorkers Honor a Black Village That Once Thrived in Central Park**\
+**New Yorkers Honor a Thriving Black Village Displaced by Central Park**\
-`On Juneteenth, a commemoration tells the story of a community that was displaced when the park was created in the 1850s.`\
+`On Juneteenth, a commemoration tells the story of Seneca Village, which was pushed out when the park was created in the 1850s.`\
 https://nytimes.com/2022/06/19/nyregion/juneteenth-seneca-village.html?searchResultPosition=10